yunhaod/postura/README.md

 <br>
 Good: Good posture, no explanation :) <br>
 Bad: neck slouching, spine slouch, left leaning, right leaning, everything bad :(
+<br><br>
+To collect data, run BLE_GetData.py and Postura_BLE_GetTrainingData.ino file.
+These are meant for collecting an already established physical hardware to trasnmit sensor data through BLE to a python script, written into a csv file.
+This file is useful for training the model in the jupiter notebook.